knative/serving/docs/runtime-user-guide.md

   minmized to enable the platform to provide rapid autoscaling and scale-to-zero semantics.
-- Minimize local state: The container may be killed and replaced to support autoscaling and cluster maintence operations.
+- Minimize local state: The container may be killed and replaced to support autoscaling and cluster maintenance operations.
 The performance or correctness of the application should not rely on state persisted locally.
 - CPU usage only while requests are active: As containers may be killed or suspended when no connections are active the container should only perform